associatedpress/harvester/docs/setup.md

 ## Deploying to Heroku

-[Heroku][] is an app deployment platform that will host and run your deployment of AP Harvester for free, provided you don't exceed certain usage limits.
+[Heroku][] is an app deployment platform that will manage your deployment of AP Harvester for free, provided you don't exceed certain usage limits.
 It can be a convenient way to escape the hassle of managing server infrastructure yourself, especially if you want to spin up your own version of Harvester to see if it's right for you.
 You will need to [create a Heroku account][heroku-create-account] if you don't already have one.